 The city also features the Aragonese Castle, dating back to the 15th century, on the Little Sea as well as a number of Greek temple ruins, some dating back as far as the 6th century BC.

-The archeological museum of Taranto also offer one a glimpse into the rich past of this area.
+The archeological museum of Taranto also offers one a glimpse into the rich past of this area.
 An assortment of artifacts from the Stone Age to the present are on display.
-Much of what is on exhibit here are from nearby archeological digs and hosts the largest collection of terra cotta figures.
+Much of what is on exhibit here is from nearby archeological digs and the museum hosts the largest collection of terra cotta figures.

 Ever heard some strange trivia?
 We all have heard one or two of those and Italy is no exception.
 So, here's one to add to that list.
 What does the dreaded Tarantula spider and the famous Italian dance Tarantella have in common?
 Well, Taranto is the origin of the common name of the Tarantula spider family.
 However, technically speaking, there are no members of that spider family present in this area.
 As legend has it, long ago, when residents of the town were bitten by the local Wolf Spider, Lycosa tarentula, they would have to do some sort of wild, energetic dance to rid the body of the spider's venom.
 The ideas was that if they moved hard enough with the crazy dance, they would work up enough sweat to get rid of the venom from their pores.
 Well, lo and behold, that crazy dance became later known as the Tarantella.
 There's one for your next dinner party.

 As a visitor, though, you will have much to enjoy when visiting Taranto.
 Whether it's the seafood, the old city, or the beach, Taranto will leave you dancing in the streets.